61 Best Logo Fonts and Which One Is Right for You

 49. FF Din

 Erik Spiekermann created FF Din for the foundry.
 It became their best-selling typeface.
-This can be considered as the best font for the logo and can be used as another alternative to Helvetica.
+This can be considered the best font for the logo and can be used as another alternative to Helvetica.

 This font can be used in logos requiring a positive feel and modern looks.